pzingg/css-transition-examples/slides/slides/demo-time.md

 * Can be dismissed with function call, timeout, page change, or user click

 The page transition example:
-* Uses Bootstrap carousel CSS styles that involve CSS transitions on the transform propertyva
+* Uses Bootstrap carousel CSS styles that involve CSS transitions on the transform property
 * Applying DOM classes to carousel items set the initial and target transform values